Comox Road Sewer Project

 • The work will occur on Comox Road (between Hwy 19A bypass and Old Island Hwy/5th Street), and around Lewis and Simms Parks and the Lewis Centre.

-• Construction will start in June 2024 and is expected to be completed in November 2024.
+• Construction started on Comox Road and Old Island Highway in June 2024 and was completed in November 2024.

 • Edgett Excavating Ltd. is the project contractor.